tislander1/optimizer/README.md

-# Optimizer program for external executables.
+# Cool optimizer for functions in external executables (COFFEE) - April 20, 2025
+This program optimizes (maximizes or minimizes) the output from an external EXE.
+It is currently configured to minimize the eggholder function in the associated EXE, but it can correct anything as long as inputs and outputs are in the right format.

 ## Attribution
 This project was initially authored by tislander1 on April 20, 2025, with assistance from GitHub Copilot, an AI programming assistant.

-# COFFEE optimizer release 1 - April 20, 2025
-This program optimizes (maximizes or minimizes) the output from an external EXE.
-It is currently configured to minimize the eggholder function in the associated EXE, but it can correct anything as long as inputs and outputs are in the right format.

 <pre>
 Inputs: